General English Evening Course is a part-time English as a Second Language

-class for part-time students.
+class.
 The focus is on speaking and listening

 skills, but reading and writing may be included.
 The course is open